LukeLarson2/exemption-iq-installer/README.md

 npx exemption-iq-installer install
 ```

+## ⚠️ Important Note

+This package is built specifically for Avalara AvaTax account holders and integrates directly with CertCapture and GenCert services.

+**Not an AvaTax customer yet?** You may still be able to leverage this package for your exemption workflows.
+If you're interested in integrating Exemption IQ into your own platform but do not have an AvaTax account, please contact the Tax CSA team to discuss partnership opportunities or potential alternative integrations.

 ## 🔍 What is Exemption IQ?

 Exemption IQ is a Tax CSA plugin that simplifies exemption certificate management by providing: